CompanyBook/massive_record/README.md

 # Massive Record

-Massive Record is an ORM for HBase.
-It currently uses Thrift to communicate with HBase and will in time support other forms for communicating with Hbase.
+Massive Record is a Ruby client for HBase.
+It provides a basic API through Thrift and an ORM with advanced features.

 See introduction to HBase model architecture:
 http://wiki.apache.org/hadoop/Hbase/HbaseArchitecture